 It’s a startling statistic that seniors who swim and take part in water exercises have a 33% less chance of falling than seniors who don’t.

 It’s natural, that as we age we lose muscle mass and strength.
-That’s why weight training and swimming are both exercises that go a long way to increasing muscle strength in seniors.
+That’s why weight training and swimming are both exercises that go a long way to increase muscle strength in seniors.

 Swimming is an excellent all-around exercise as it works practically every muscle in the body including the heart.
 It also improves cardiovascular function which means it makes the heart capable of pumping blood more efficiently.